 - Vacation Rentals

 If you already own property, you’re off to a great start.
-Vacation rentals offer you the chance to utilize your home to make passive income through websites such as Airbnb or Vrbo.
+Vacation rentals offer you the chance to utilize your home to make passive income through websites such as Airbnb or Vrbo or create your own renting platform, having the understanding of the process of website building for real estate.

 However, you may not want to rent out your primary residence.
 Instead, you can utilize your land to build an accessory dwelling unit.
 This can be an additional place to rent out while living on the property.